boidushya/better-lyrics/README.md

 > [!TIP]
 >
 > To change settings, click the Better Lyrics icon in your extensions toolbar.
 Changes apply immediately without needing to refresh the page.
-However, in some cases, for example, after updating the extension - you might need to refresh for settings or CSS updates to take effect.
+However, in some cases, for example, after updating the extension, you might need to refresh for settings or CSS updates to take effect.

 ## Styling